 - My Account

-The Artists in Residence are professional artists and cultural practitioners that are based in Caithness, mostly in the communities they will be working with.
-Instead of a one-off workshop by a visiting artist, the Artists in Residence will work with their matched communities from December 2020 until June 2021.
-The artists, communities and partners will co-design a bespoke programme of work that will explore local themes and issues.
+The Artists in Residence were based in Caithness and worked mostly in the communities they were associated with.
+Instead of a one-off workshop by a visiting artist, the Artists in Residence worked with their matched communities from December 2020 until June 2021.

-Wick Artist in Residence – Kelly will be exploring issues highlighted in the Wick Locality Plan and will be working in Wick with local young people to explore their maritime heritage and identity through metalwork and design.
-Kelly is a jeweller and painter from Wick who has recently returned to her hometown.
+Wick Artist in Residence – Kelly explored issues highlighted in the Wick Locality Plan and worked in Wick with local young people to explore their maritime heritage and identity through metalwork and design.

 To read more about Kelly and her project, please click here

-Lybster Artist in Residence – Karlyn will be working specifically with Caithness Community Connections in Lybster, responding to the Rural Caithness Locality Plan and developing community connections using origami and other design techniques.
-Karlyn is an artist and designer mainly working in glass.
-She originally trained as an architect and is from Lybster, which is where she is currently based.
+Lybster Artist in Residence – Karlyn worked specifically with Caithness Community Connections in Lybster, responding to the Rural Caithness Locality Plan and developed community connections using her vast skill base.

 To read more about Karlyn and her project, please click here